shakacode/shakapacker/CONTRIBUTING.md

  **Note:** Ensure that you use bundle exec otherwise the installed shakapacker gem will run and not the one you are working on.

-## Find existing issues
-You may look at the issues list to find existing known issues to be addressed.
-In this, we recommend looking at closed issues, particularly with the "[help wanted](https://github.com/shakacode/shakapacker/issues?q=is%3Aissue+label%3A%22help+wanted%22+is%3Aclosed+)" label.